mateo-salvadore/Winsnow/README.md

 <img width="900" height="600" alt="image" src="https://github.com/user-attachments/assets/12133300-69ba-4cbc-a184-fa1f636b8005" />

 WARNING!
 Utils folder and script contain b64-encoded santa claus picture and a melody taht I'm not an author of.
 They are found in Internet some time ago and unfortunately I don't remember authors.
-Treat them as only examples.
+Treat them as examples only.